|About Theresa Roemer|

-These days, Theresa Roemer is an active philanthropist, an author, and the owner of a fitness wear line, NI30D Athletics.
+These days, Theresa Roemer is an active philanthropist, author, and owner of a fitness wear line, NI30D Athletics.

-Theresa Roemer has overcome many personal tragedies and became a stronger as a result.
+Theresa Roemer has overcome many personal tragedies and became stronger as a result.

 When she was young, Roemer’s then-boyfriend took priority over other things.
 She turned down the sports scholarship so that she could remain with him.

-Roemer called her first marriage with an oil-well driller “seven years of hell.”
+Roemer called her first marriage to the oil-well driller “seven years of hell.”
 After that marriage ended, she dated a friend who was a coal miner.
 They got married, and she raised their children while balancing her fitness business.